MartGon/BlockBuster-MatchMaking/docs/src/Interoperation.md

 To be defined.

-Will need NAT punch hole
+Will need NAT punch hole.